 Amri P with a SBI of R666 and DC of -2.0 (in top 5% and 15% respectively)

 PJD 1565 P, KLEIN KALANT 1 P

 He offers a rare combination of genes (Gonasty, Profeet, Zamuto and Kalhei).
-Four of his sons are available.
+Two of his sons are still available.

 Kalant, sire of young bulls - in top 5% of breed in feed efficiency.
 Results on graph of Phase C test - Glen station.

 Research has shown that a 10% improvement in feed efficiency can lead to 43% improvement in profit.

 More information and graphs of Kalant's performance and pedigree is available.
 The longevity and fertility of his various dams in his pedigree forms the basis of his own fertility(ten out of the thirteen dams had six or more calves in their respective lifetimes).
 Furthermore, he passes more favourable body condition values to his progeny, which enhance their reproduction abilities.

 Our bulls from our Econotech Simmentaler Seedstock are really a showcase of consistent breeding.
 During the pre-mating season we took meticulous care in choosing the correct bull for every cow to be mated.
 We manage to increase their expected genetic performance.
 This applies especially to their growth potential (400days EBV’s) without increasing their mature cow weight (MCW).
 Their details are attached in tables 7 to 10.